adichiru/cloudformation-ansible-PoC/README.md

 Automatically create a minimum size infrastructure and deploy a sample webserver/website on it.
 Follow the below instructions.

 CloudFormation takes care of building the infrastructure in AWS:
-1. Launch a t2.micro EC2 instance with Linux on it.
+1. Launch a t2.micro EC2 instance with Amazon Linux on it.
 2. Use a key pair that exists.
 3. Attach a Security Group to it to allow access to SSH and HTTP services running on the EC2 instance.
 4. Create an EIP.